 8. Cleaner in Toilet Brush Holder

-This is another simple way to make your cleaning routine easier and your house smell better.
+This is one of my favorite quick cleaning tips as it makes your cleaning routine easier and your house smell better.

 9. Line Pans with Foil